 Ingredient-Centric Names

-Ingredient-centric naming strategies work best for products that target a specific group of consumers.
+Ingredient-centric naming strategies work best for products targeting a specific consumer group.
 These names convey the product’s unique properties that align with consumer demands.
-Such product naming conventions help attract more potential customers who are interested in products that are natural, organic, or free from certain ingredients.
+Such product naming conventions help attract more potential customers interested in natural, organic, or ingredient-free products.

 Sensory-Related Names

 Using names that evoke sensory experiences like taste, smell, touch, sight, or sound associated with the product.
-These names can be used to create a strong connection between the product and the sensory experience it provides.
-Sensory-related names can be highly effective for new products as it is a powerful way to communicate the sensory experience that the product provides.
+These names can help create a strong connection between the product and the sensory experience it provides.
+Sensory-related names can be highly effective for new products as they are a powerful way to communicate the sensory experience that the product offers.

 Rhyming Names